In BriefBuilder, you can assign user roles on two levels:

 (1) Project model user

 This is default role when you add a new user.
-This is the most suitable role for people who should only have access to one or more specific projects.
-It typically concerns external parties (e.g. architect or engineers of a particular project).
+It is the most suitable role for people who should only have access to specific project models (e.g. architect or engineers of a particular project).

 Permissions:

-- Access to one or more particular projects
+• Access to one or more particular project models

 (2) Project model creator

-This role is used for people who should only have access to one or more specific projects AND have the ability to create new projects.
-It typically concerns project managers who do not need access to all project models in an environment, but still need to be able to start up their own new projects.
+This role is used for people who should have access to one or more specific project models AND have the ability to create new project models.
+It typically concerns project managers who do not need access to all models in an environment, but still need to be able to start up their own new projects.

 Permissions:

-- Access to one or more particular projects
+• Access to one or more particular project models

-- Clone, delete, archive, and restore any project that they have created themselves
+• Clone, delete, archive, and restore any project model that they have created themselves

 (3) Environment editor

 This role is typically assigned to people working within the user organisation who work with BriefBuilder on a regular basis.
-They can see the projects of their colleagues, they can clone these and they can create new projects.
+They can see the project models of their colleagues, they can clone these and they can create new project models.

 Permissions:

-- View all projects in the environment (active and archived)
+• View all project models in the environment (active and archived)

 (4) Environment administrator

-This role is reserved for the BriefBuilder ‘super user’ within the organisation: the one that knows most about BriefBuilder, does user management, and helps his or her colleagues in the use of BriefBuilder.
+This role is reserved for the BriefBuilder ‘super users’ in an organisation: the ones that knows most about BriefBuilder and it responsible for the overall user management.

 Permissions: